 Where can we find the patch?

 Before explaining how to install or find this patch, I need to explain it is a patch.
 Not a new version, but a new build(there is no vSphere ISO to install/upgrade).
-So if you have any customize image/install, like HPE, Dell or Lenovo, etc., no problems applying this patch.
+So if you have any customized image/install, like HPE, Dell or Lenovo, etc., no problems applying this patch.
 Since you are not upgrading your vSphere.

 So is safe to apply the patch in any vSphere 7.0.x customize build that you may have.